CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/DevGuide.CM-WellSecurityFeatures.md

 ## The _login API ##

-CM-Well provides a **login** API call, which allows you to log into CM-Well with the username and password you obtained from the CM-Well support team, and receive a corresponding authentication token to pass to subsequent API calls.
+CM-Well provides a **login** API call, which allows you to log into CM-Well with the username/password and receive a corresponding authentication token to pass to subsequent API calls.

 See [Login API](API.Login.Login.md) to learn more.